 Because you cannot necessarily go to the company you buy from, disreputable companies can take advantage of online consumers.
 The risks in this situation include:

 The US Food and Drug Administration (FDA) offers the following tips for making your online medication purchases safe and rewarding.

 Only buy prescription medications online if your doctor has already diagnosed your condition and prescribed the medication.
-Taking prescription medications without the advice of your doctor puts you at risk for adverse reactions and dangerous drug interactions.
+Taking prescription medications without the advice of your doctor puts you at risk for not treating your condition correctly, adverse reactions, and dangerous drug interactions.
 When prescribing a medication, your doctor considers a number of factors, including: